CIS565-Fall-2016/Project0-CUDA-Getting-Started/README.md

 machine with these specs, you may use computers in the SIG Lab and Moore 100B/C.

+**If you need to use the lab computer for your development:**

+* Make sure that the computer you are on has a supported GPU!
+The first few machines in each room should support CUDA Compute Capability 2.0.
+To check the GPU model in a lab computer, open the NVIDIA Control Panel.
+The GPU model is shown on the initial screen.
+(NVS 210 will work; GeForce 9300 GE will not.)
-**HOWEVER**: If you need to use the lab computer for your development, you will not presently be able to do GPU performance profiling.
+* You will not presently be able to do GPU performance profiling.
 This will be very important for debugging performance bottlenecks in your program.
 If you do not have administrative access to any CUDA-capable machine, please email the TA.

 ## Part 1: Setting up your development environment